-What happens before the gastroscopy?
+What happens before the bronchoscopy?

-- You must not eat anything for at least 6 hours before your procedure.
-Food can stop the Endoscopist from getting a clear view inside your stomach.
-It also increases the risk of inhaling the contents of your stomach into your lungs and this can cause aspiration pneumonia. - You will be able to have a few sips of clear fluids (water, black tea and coffee with no milk, herbal teas) up to 2 hours before your test. - If you do not follow these instructions your procedure will be cancelled. - DO NOT STOP ANY OF YOUR REGULAR MEDICATIONS BEFORE THE PROCEDURE UNLESS TOLD OTHERWISE BY THE ENDOSCOPY NURSE OR REFERRING DOCTOR. - IF YOU ARE HAVING A COLONOSCOPY APPOINTMENT AT THE SAME TIME, YOU NEED TO FOLLOW THE BOWEL PREPARATION INSTRUCTIONS BUT YOU NEED TO STOP DRINKING CLEAR FLUIDS 2 HOURS BEFORE YOUR APPOINTMENT TIME.
+- You must not eat anything for at least 6 hours before your procedure. - You will be able to have a few sips of water up to 2 hours before your test. - If you do not follow these instructions your procedure will be cancelled. - DO NOT STOP ANY OF YOUR REGULAR MEDICATIONS BEFORE THE PROCEDURE UNLESS TOLD OTHERWISE BY THE ENDOSCOPY NURSE OR REFERRING DOCTOR.